DrorT/mismo.dj_node_server/docs/plan.md

 # Future features

 - Allow client to ask for quick analysis of a file - when a file is loaded into a deck
+- rating icon
+- search for tracks that match musically to current track
+- pull info from other sources - discogs, spotify, google music, tunebat, 1001tracklist